awsdocs/amazon-cloudwatch-user-guide/doc_source/monitor_estimated_charges_with_cloudwatch.md

 **Requirements**
 + You must be signed in using account root user credentials or as an IAM user that has been given permission to view billing information\.
 + For consolidated billing accounts, billing data for each linked account can be found by logging in as the paying account\.
 You can view billing data for total estimated charges and estimated charges by service for each linked account, in addition to the consolidated account\.
++ In a consolidated billing account, member linked account metrics are captured only if the payer account enables the **Receive Billing Alerts** preference\.
+If you change which account is your master/payer account, you must enable the billing alerts in the new master/payer account\.
++ The account must not be part of the Amazon Partner Network \(APN\) because billing metrics are not published to CloudWatch for APN accounts\.
+For more information, see [AWS Partner Network](https://aws.amazon.com/partners/)\.

 **To enable the monitoring of estimated charges**